 • Shorten the time required to confirm a clinical diagnosis of T. cruzi infection.

-• Ensure that animal groups and populations are free of T. cruzi
+• Help ensure that animal groups and populations are free of T. cruzi

 • Early prevention of spread of this parasite among a population